jimwatt/P4-advancedlanelines/writeup.md

 #### Color Thresholding:####

-I used both rgb and hsv color spaces to detect the lane markings.
+I used both **rgb** and **hsv** color spaces to detect the lane markings.

-Consider the following original image in the warped birdseye perspective:
+Consider the following original image in the warped bird's eye perspective:

 ![alt text][image8]